Painters' Landing 2026

 • 2-dimensional work: including watercolour, oil, acrylic, pastel, charcoal, pencil, ink

-• spray paint, newsprint, crafts, and cards are not permitted
+• not permitted mediums and items include: spray paint, newsprint, crafts, and note cards

 • 3-dimensional art: sculpture only